App version: 0.1.0

 Do Student Loans Have Prepayment Penalties?

-There are no prepayment penalties for paying off student loans early, including federal and private student loans.As mentioned earlier, the Higher Education Opportunity Act amended the Truth in Lending Act to ban private lenders from imposing early repayment fees on private education loans.
+There are no prepayment penalties for paying off student loans early, whether it is federal and private student loans.As mentioned earlier, the Higher Education Opportunity Act amended the Truth in Lending Act to ban private lenders from imposing early repayment fees on private education loans.
 Meanwhile, the U.S. Department of Education imposes no prepayment penalties if you repay your federal student loans in full ahead of schedule.
 Some consumer lending products, such as car loans, may feature prepayment penalties.
-But federal student loans and private student loans may not charge early repayment fees.Recommended: What Are the Penalties for Paying Off a Car Loan Early?
+But federal student loans and private student loans do not charge early repayment fees.Recommended: What Are the Penalties for Paying Off a Car Loan Early?

 When Is It a Good Time to Pay Off Student Loans Early?